 Listed below are value-added services that SSEB member states and its citizens receive as members of the Compact.
 By utilizing our decades of experience and network of partners, SSEB:

-2. Negotiates collective funding for member states on programs that support energy and environmental research, education and training, technology development, regulatory reform and other key issue areas.
+2. Negotiates collective funding that directly benefits member states on programs that support energy and environmental research, education and training, technology development, regulatory reform, and other key issue areas;

-3. Funds the direct participation of state officials in projects and activities in order to enable states to remain current on new programs, trends and technologies while decreasing the impact of travel on member state budgets.
+3. Funds the participation of state officials in Board Meetings, projects, and activities to enable states to remain current on new programs, trends, and technologies while decreasing the impact of travel on member state budgets;

-5. Provides regional forums, summits, conferences and workshops in member states that stimulate and promote economic development while facilitating peer and professional development.
+5. Provides regional forums, summits, conferences, and workshops in member states that stimulate and promote economic investments in the South while facilitating workforce development;

-7. Conducts research and recommends solutions to specific issues on request of member state officials and businesses.
+7. Conducts engineering and geologic research on innovative technologies for commercialization and recommends solutions to specific issues on request of member state officials and businesses;

-8. Supports improved energy efficient technologies that pollute less and contribute to a clean global environment while protecting indigenous natural resources for future generations.
+8. Supports improved energy efficient technologies that pollute less and contribute to a clean global environment while protecting indigenous natural resources for future generations; and

 Sources of Support